budapest christmas markets christmas.co .uk 3

 Budgeting for your Christmas market trip

-Budapest is a great choice for a Christmas market trip in 2024.
+Budapest is a great choice for a Christmas market trip.
 Here’s a breakdown of the costs to help you budget:

 You should really expect to budget €50-€70 per day on a budget-friendly trip, for mid-range trip €70-€100 per day and for a luxurious stay then €100+ per day.